 ii.

-The investigation will involve examination of all documentation collected by the Inquiry

-Committee including, but not limited to, relevant research records, computer files, proposals,
+The investigation will involve examination of all documentation collected by the Research Integrity Officer including, but not limited to, relevant research records, computer files, proposals,

 manuscripts, publications, correspondence, memoranda, and notes of telephone calls.
 If

 needed, the whistleblower, respondent and key witnesses shall be interviewed again and the